ClaudioGranatiero-10zig/shim-review/README.md

 *******************************************************************************
 'build.log' is a log file for our build.

-It was produced with command: docker build --no-cache --progress=plain --tag=shim-review-itrenew . &>  build.log
+It was produced with command: docker build --no-cache --tag=shim . &>  build.log

 *******************************************************************************
 ### What changes were made since your SHIM was last signed?